National Introductory Arbitration Course

 PROFESSIONAL DEVELOPMENT CREDITS

-- Earn 50 CEE points from the ADR Institute of Canada for designation holders.
+- Earn up to 50 CEE points from the ADR Institute of Canada for designation holders.

 Once successfully completed, this Course fulfills the educational requirements for the ADR Institute of Canada’s national designations of Qualified Arbitrator (Q.Arb) and Chartered Arbitrator (C.Arb).
 A separate designation application will be required.